Strip-club shooting suspect turns himself in

 JANESVILLE

-One of two men suspected in a shooting at a strip club on June 20 turned himself in at the Rock County Sheriff’s Office on Tuesday afternoon, the sheriff’s office reported.
+One of two men suspected in a June 20 shooting at a strip club turned himself in at the Rock County Sheriff’s Office on Tuesday afternoon, the sheriff’s office reported.

 Damont D. Green, 27, of 1352 Nelson Ave., Beloit, turned himself in at about 3:30 p.m., according to a news release.

-Deputies are still seeking a second suspect, Jaquczeas A. Wiggins, 23, of 1824 Fayette Ave., Beloit, who faces similar charges.
+Deputies still were seeking a second suspect, Jaquczeas A. Wiggins, 23, of 1824 Fayette Ave., Beloit, who faces similar charges.

-Anyone with information about where he is may contact Detective Luke DuCharme at 608-757-8013.
-Anonymous tips also can be submitted the P3 tips app from Anderson Software or going to P3tips.com.
+Anyone with information about where he is can contact Detective Luke DuCharme at 608-757-8013.
+Anonymous tips also can be submitted through the P3 tips app or by going to P3tips.com.

 “Wiggins is considered armed and dangerous.
 If you see him, do not approach him.
 Instead, call 911 immediately,” the release states.

 Green and Wiggins are accused in the incident in which four people reported being shot and one grazed by a bullet, according to criminal complaints.
-The shooting is suspected of arising from an argument between the two men.
+The shooting is thought to have arisen from an argument between the two men.